-Agnese Toniutti graduated from the Conservatory of Udine and with full marks from the Conservatory of Venice, where she studied with Giorgio Lovato and discussed a thesis on Giacinto Scelsi.
+Agnese Toniutti, pianist specialized in contemporary and 20th Century music, graduated from the Conservatory of Udine and with full marks from the Conservatory of Venice, where she studied with Giorgio Lovato and discussed a thesis on Giacinto Scelsi.
 She also specialized in piano and chamber music and attended masterclasses with François-Joel Thiollier, Massimiliano Damerini, Lya De Barberiis and Pamela Mia Paul.

-As a performer, Mrs. Toniutti’s work is focussed on contemporary and 20th Century music.
-She likes to explore unconventional ways to strenghten communication between performers and audiences by putting in dialogue contemporary music with other artistic disciplines (acting, photography, dance, visual arts and multimedia).
+As a performer, Mrs. Toniutti likes to explore unconventional ways to strenghten communication between performers and audiences by putting in dialogue contemporary music with other artistic disciplines (acting, photography, dance, visual arts and multimedia).
 Her solo recitals are often monographically dedicated to composers and aim to give an insight into the composer’s creative world through live performances of his music, extracts from his writings and audio documents selected after musical, bibliographical and archival research.

 Among her projects and collaborations: “Dialoghi cromatici” with the jazz pianist Armando Battiston, “Qui e Oltre” installation with music, photography, visual and land art, “A stain on silence” performance with piano and actor, “Le boeuf sur le toit,” with painting and video art, “Hommage a John Cage”, with contemporary dancers, “Around Scelsi,” musical research on Scelsi’s cultural environment, “Three trees and three sons” with actor, “Piano Twelve”, ensemble of twelve pianists.

-As a soloist and chamber music pianist she performed in Italy, Austria, Hungary, Switzerland, Germany and Usa, as well as at the Mozarteum in Salzburg, Palazzo Cavagnis and Palazzo Pisani in Venice, Strehler Theater in Milan (live RAI broadcast), Duse Theater in Bologna, Palazzo Congressi in Lugano, State University of Music and Performing Arts in Stuttgart, the University of North Texas (USA).
-She also performed for the Komponisten Colloquium series (Oldenburg, Germany), the ALL FRONTIERS – Indagini sulle musiche d’arte contemporanee festival (Gorizia, Italy), Angelica – Centro di Ricerca Musicale festival (Bologna, Italy), Bari Piano Festival (Bari), Ossessioni Festival (Faenza), Italien Musiziert festival (Stuttgart, Germany).
+As a soloist and chamber music pianist she performed in Italy, Austria, Hungary, Switzerland, France, Germany and Usa, as well as at the Mozarteum in Salzburg, Palazzo Cavagnis and Palazzo Pisani in Venice, Strehler Theater in Milan (live RAI broadcast), Duse Theater in Bologna, Palazzo Congressi in Lugano, State University of Music and Performing Arts in Stuttgart, Pavillon Le Corbusier – Fondation Suisse in Paris, the University of North Texas (USA).
+She also performed for the Komponisten Colloquium series (Oldenburg, Germany), the ALL FRONTIERS – Indagini sulle musiche d’arte contemporanee festival (Gorizia, Italy), Angelica – Centro di Ricerca Musicale festival (Bologna, Italy), Bari Piano Festival (Bari), Ossessioni Festival (Faenza), G.A.M.O.
+International Festival (Florence), Italien Musiziert festival (Stuttgart, Germany).

 She took part in ensembles directed by Pauline Oliveros and Joelle Leandre.